Lamprinii/SonarQube-scans-testing/README.md

 ## Notes regarding the gradle application plugin

-1. this plugin automatically sets up the sonar properties required to do a proper analysis of code and send the results to the sonarQube server
+1. This plugin automatically sets up the sonar properties required to do a proper analysis of code and send the results to the sonarQube server

-2. without this plugin no scanning will work on its own
+2. This plugin is required to perform analysis on compiled languages

-3. once executed, sonar scanner temporarily creates an analysis log that contains details of the scanners that are already coming ready with it, these analysers are the ones responsible for generating the reports that are then sent to sonarQube
+3. Once executed, sonar scanner temporarily creates an analysis log in the .scannerwork directory that contains details of the scanners that are already coming ready with it, these analysers are the ones responsible for generating the reports that are then sent to sonarQube

 # Utilizing the Sonar Scanner for performing analysis